 In order to compare how the two tests separated patients according to risk, risk groups were defined based on each test's estimate of the risk of distant recurrence at 10 years within the TransATAC population.
 Risk score thresholds to define the risk groups were chosen for each test based on the results of our TransATAC study in order to define risk groups that contain patients with the same risk.
 In order to achieve these comparable risk groups, the cut points used for Oncotype DX were different than those used by Genomic Health.
 For each test, the low risk group was prospectively defined as patients with less than a 10% estimated risk of recurrence.
-For each test, the intermediate risk group was prospectively defined as patients with greater than a 20% estimated risk of recurrence.
+For each test, the intermediate risk group was prospectively defined as patients with between a 10% and 20% estimated risk of recurrence.
+For each test, the high risk group was prospectively defined as patients with greater than a 20% estimated risk of recurrence.
 The figure below summarizes the sizes and outcomes of the risk groups defined by each test.